 The law of attraction isn’t a case of simply wanting something and it falling into your lap as a result of positive thinking.
 Instead, it is about keeping your mind open to positivity and having faith in the universe to provide you with what you want most in life.
 The law of attraction is no wishing-well or form of witch craft, but alternatively, a way of opening your eyes to the very best aspects in life.

-MYTH #3: The Law Of Attraction Will Give You Whatever You Visualise
+MYTH #3: The Law Of Attraction Can Give You Whatever You Visualise

 Despite it being true that visualization plays a very crucial role in training your mind to ‘attract’, it is not the visualization itself that is manifesting what you want.